Table of Contents

 Users might not always pick the tier that’s “right” for them

-Piggybacking on the issue above, the freedom of choice presents a distinct problem: your users making the wrong choice.
+Piggybacking on the issue above, the freedom of choice presents a distinct problem: users making the wrong choice.

 That is, let’s say a new user is disappointed by their “starter” plan when they should have opted for the “startup” option.
 This could lead them to think that your tool is bare-bones.